-Until May 31, qwatz will host the artist Charles Lim Yi Yong, from Singapore.
-Part of the project “The Human Factor”, Charles Lim Yi Yong was born in Singapore in 1973 where he currently lives and works.
+qwatz contemporary art platform hosts the artist Charles Lim Yi Yong, from Singapore (1973), as part of the project ‘The Human Factor’.
 He studied at Central Saint Martins and Chelsea College of Art and Design (London), while serving as a professional sailor for the Singapore National Sailing team between 1992 and 2000.

-Charles Lim’s residency, in collaboration with Archiviazioni and O’ A.I.R. residencies programs, is possible thank to the support of FARE, RESIDENZAITALIA 2011, and the grant they offered to the artist-in-residence programs which are part of the network artinresidence.it: a platform dedicated to residency programs for artists and curators, in Italy and abroad, created by FARE in collaboration with Open Care and the support of Fondazione Cariplo, NABA – Nuova Accademia di Belle Arti, GAI – Associazione Circuito Giovani Artisti Italiani.
+Charles Lim’s residency, in collaboration with Archiviazioni and O’ A.I.R. residencies programs, has been possible thanks to the support of FARE, RESIDENZAITALIA 2011, and the grant they offered to the artist-in-residence programs which are part of the network artinresidence.it, a platform dedicated to residency programs for artists and curators, in Italy and abroad, created by FARE in collaboration with Open Care and the support of Fondazione Cariplo, NABA – Nuova Accademia di Belle Arti, GAI – Associazione Circuito Giovani Artisti Italiani.

 Image: Charles Lim, ‘Sea state 1: inside outside’.